Types of Hearings

 Below are the requirements that must be met before attending a hearing for an alcohol or drug suspension.

-Drug Offense (94C) Hardship License Criteria
+- Multiple Offense OUI Hardship License Criteria

 For additional information related to alcohol and drug suspension hearings, refer to the Apply for a hardship license section.